Domata Peko: Denver Broncos

 On March 11, 2017, the Denver Broncos signed Peko to a two-year, $7.50 million contract with $3.80 million guaranteed and a signing bonus of $1 million.

 Head coach Vance Joseph named Peko the starting nose tackle to begin the regular season, alongside defensive ends Jared Crick and Derek Wolfe.
-On October 15, 2017, Peko collected a season-high seven combined tackles in the Broncos' 23-10 loss against the New York Giants in Week 6.
-On November 26, 2017, Peko made six combined tackles before exiting in the fourth quarter of the Broncos' 21-14 loss at the Oakland Raiders due to a sprained MCL.
-His injury sidelined him for the next two games (Weeks 13-14) and ended his streak of 123 consecutive starts.
+On October 15, 2017, Peko collected a season-high seven combined tackles in the Broncos' 23–10 loss against the New York Giants in Week 6.
+On November 26, 2017, Peko made six combined tackles before exiting in the fourth quarter of the Broncos' 21–14 loss at the Oakland Raiders due to a sprained MCL.
+His injury sidelined him for the next two games (Weeks 13–14) and ended his streak of 123 consecutive starts.
 He started in 14 games in 2017 and recorded 38 combined tackles (24 solo) and a sack.

+In the 2018 season, Peko appeared in and started all 16 games.
+He finished with a half-sack, 31 total tackles (20 solo), and two passes defended.

 Baltimore Ravens

 On November 12, 2019, Peko was signed by the Baltimore Ravens.
+He played in seven games and started in three in the 2019 season.

 Arizona Cardinals

 On November 23, 2020, Peko signed with the Arizona Cardinals.
+He played in six games and started five in the 2020 season.

 NFL career statistics

+Coaching career

+In 2024, Peko joined the Dallas Cowboys, as an assistant coach under his former Cincinnati Bengals Defensive Coordinator, Mike Zimmer.

+As of 2025, Peko is the defensive line coach for the University of Colorado Buffaloes.

 Personal life

 Domata's brother, Tupe Peko, also played in the NFL and went to Michigan State.
 Domata's cousin, Kyle Peko, was his teammate on the Denver Broncos during the 2017 NFL season.
-Domata is married to his wife Anna Peko with three children.
-Their third son Samsont Peko was born after the 2013 season.
+Domata is married and has three children.